award-winning journalist and author. Her latest book is called The Shock Doctrine: The Rise of Disaster Capitalism.

 NAOMI KLEIN: Yes.

-AMY GOODMAN: You know, in this corporate culture, Madison Avenue, you got to get it down to a six-second sound byte.
+AMY GOODMAN: You know, in this corporate culture, Madison Avenue, you got to get it down to a six-second sound bite.
 And she said, "By then, everyone’s energy was frittered away, because everyone is arguing over, well, what exactly is the message we’re putting out?"
 And she said, "While the corporate media’s attacking and saying they don’t have a message, the power is that this has drawn so many people, the message that unites them all has a ripple in everyone’s lives, whether they have jobs or don’t have a job."
 And one of my favorite posters there was "I lost my job and found an occupation."

 NAOMI KLEIN: Yeah.
 You know, this thing, you know—